 Wrapping Up the Top SEO Tactics to Retire

 It’s safe to say there’s been a lot of changes in the SEO world.

-And with those changes, a lot of SEO tactics have become irrelevant, unnecessary, or even harmful to your site.
+And with those changes, many SEO tactics have become irrelevant, unnecessary, or even harmful to your site.

-So if you find yourself still using any of the tactics above, it’s time to jump ship and adopt some of the newer strategies for 2019.
+So if you find yourself still using any of the tactics above, it’s time to jump ship and adopt some of the newer strategies this year and next.